hotosm/tracing-guides/_posts/tips/0100-01-01-Water-AreaRiver.md

 For more information visit the <a href="http://wiki.openstreetmap.org/wiki/Waterways" target="_blank">Waterways Wiki</a>.

-Here's an example of a linear river flowing into an area river feature.
-Notice the muddy discharge from the liner river.
+Here's an example of an area river feature.
+Notice the rice paddies on either side, we are not tracing rice paddies for this project.